SCUT-BIP-Lab/SSAF/README.md

 ```

 ### Quick Test
-Through debugging ([main.py](/demo.py)), you can quickly understand the configuration and building method of "SSAF"
+Through debugging ([demo.py](/demo.py)), you can quickly understand the configuration and building method of "SSAF".
 ```bash
 python demo.py
 ```